From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Methodology

-\paragraph{Measuring volume scaling via sampling.} A SGMCMC algorithm which is producing good posterior samples from a neighbourhood of $w_0$ should reflect the correct volume scaling rate $\lambda (w_0)$ in \eqref{eqn:volume-scaling-singular-case}.
+A SGMCMC algorithm which is producing good posterior samples from a neighborhood of $w_0$ should reflect the correct volume scaling rate $\lambda (w_0)$ in \eqref{eqn:volume-scaling-singular-case}.
 In other words, it should produce good estimates of the LLC.
 The LLC can be estimated by sampling from the posterior distribution \eqref{eqn:tempered-posterior} without direct access to $L(w)$.